-It seemed to work though because soon enough, he was my beer pong partner.
+It seemed to be effective though because soon enough, he was my beer pong partner.
 The combination of our competitive natures was obnoxious to say the least.
 Cheering soon turned to a team handshake, which then evolved into passive-aggressive taunting.
 Our opposing team and my “friends” were not amused to say the least.
-They were annoyed with our behavior — and victory — so they told me it was time to go even though I was smitten.
-It was a good night.
+They were annoyed with our behavior — and victory — so they told me it was time to go even though I wasn’t ready.
+Regardless, it was a good night.

-After this night, we began to say hello more often after that night — we waved at the dining hall, I grabbed a coffee at Starbucks, which I “conveniently” went to during his shifts.
-He started to turn around in class to talk about more than our class’s syllabus.
-We were forced to take it another step when we had our second real exchange, and I offered to give him a ride.
+Afterwards, our occasional interactions transformed into regular hellos — we waved at the dining hall, I grabbed a coffee at Starbucks, which I “conveniently” went to during his shifts, he started to turn around in class to talk about more than our class’s syllabus.
+Our relationship was forced to the next step when we had our second real exchange, and I offered to give him a ride.

 “Hey!”
 I called out, “You need a ride?”

 He was hesitant but then turned around and approached my car in agreement.
-He was very appreciative but apparently nervous.
-I tried to joke around to ease his tension making comments about our peculiar professor.
+He was very appreciative but visibly nervous.
+I tried to joke around to ease his tension, making comments about our peculiar professor.
 It seemed to work for the most part.
 At the short-lived ride, he reluctantly got out of the car when we reached his destination.